How Executives Use the Decision Matrix to Influence Decisions

 Q: Why use a Decision Matrix instead of relying on intuition?

-Intuition is useful, but in high-stakes situations it can lead to bias or untested assumptions.
+Intuition is useful, but in high-stakes situations it can mask bias or untested assumptions.
 The Matrix makes trade-offs visible and defensible, so you can make choices that hold up under scrutiny.

 Q: What types of decisions work best with the Decision Matrix?

-It’s most effective for high-consequence calls—like hiring a senior leader, prioritizing major projects, or selecting a strategic partner.
+It's most effective for high-consequence calls — like prioritizing clinical programs, selecting strategic partners, restructuring your leadership team, or making build-versus-buy decisions.
 These are the kinds of decisions where alignment and credibility matter most.

 Q: Can I use it solo, or does it require a team?

 Both.
-On your own, it helps you clarify priorities.
+On your own, it helps you clarify priorities and test your reasoning.
 With a team, it builds alignment and trust because everyone sees how the decision is being made.

 Want to try it yourself?
-Download the free Decision Matrix calculator below.
+Use the free Decision Matrix calculator below.

 Free Decision Matrix Calculator